cloudflare/cloudflare-docs/content/magic-transit/about/traffic-steering.md

 Magic Transit uses a static configuration to route traffic through [Generic Routing Encapsulation (GRE) tunnels](/magic-transit/about/tunnels-and-encapsulation/) from Cloudflare’s edge to your data center.

-Magic Transit steers traffic along GRE tunnel routes based on priorities you define during the onboarding process.
+Magic Transit steers traffic along tunnel routes based on priorities you define during the onboarding process.

 The example in this diagram has three tunnel routes.
 Tunnels 1 and 2 have top priority and Tunnel 3 is secondary.